harvester/harvesterhci.io/kb/2024-07-22/harvester_cluster_shutdown_and_restart.md

 ### 4.1 Shutdown the Worker Nodes

-1. Ssh to the Harvester `worker nodes`.
+1. SSH to the Harvester `worker nodes`.

 2. Run command `sudo -i shutdown`.